-▶ IDE Channel 0, 1 Master/Slave
+▶ IDE Channel 0 Master/Slave

-Configure your IDE/SATA devices by using one of the three methods below:
+Configure your IDE/SATA devices by using one of the two methods below:

-Auto Lets BIOS automatically detect IDE/SATA devices during the POST.
+Auto Lets the BIOS automatically detect IDE/SATA devices during the POST.
 (Default) None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.

-Manual Allows you to manually enter the specifications of the hard drive when the hard drive access mode is set to CHS. ▶ Access Mode Sets the hard drive access mode.
+➤ Access Mode Sets the hard drive access mode.
 Options are: Auto (default), CHS, LBA, Large.

-☐ IDE Channel 2, 3 Master/Slave
+□ IDE Channel 2.
+3 Master/Slave